If you want to know how to please a woman, well, we have some great ideas…

 Does this really tell us anything about how a man might pleasure a woman better?

 I think it does, when you extract the bits of information which help men give women pleasure in bed.
-Remember this example from above? woman is more likely to get sexual pleasure when her man’s considerate enough to delay his own orgasm.
+Remember this example from above?
+A woman is more likely to get sexual pleasure when her man’s considerate enough to delay his own orgasm.

 Or this?
 Good communication and emotional intimacy is very helpful to making sure women enjoy sexual pleasure as well.